jasapluscom/MACHINE-LEARNING/README.md

   seq2seq-chatbot

-  orry this folder is empty.
+  Sorry this folder is empty.
 Since the model is too big..
 I planned to upload later